flynnt-io/flynnt-agent-install/Readme.md

 - [Bashly](https://bashly.dannyb.co/) for generating boilerplate CLI code
 - [ShellCheck](https://www.shellcheck.net/) for code quality

+## Supported Operating Systems

+These operating systems are currently tested and supported

+- Ubuntu 20.04 LTS
+- Ubuntu 22.04 LTS

 ## Getting Started

 Either download the script from the [releases](https://github.com/flynnt-io/flynnt-agent-install/releases/latest) page or execute it directly, like this: